ocvt/aws/README.md

 1. Run `ansible-playbook ansible/main.yml -i ansible/hosts.cfg` to install required packages on the host
 1. Clone this repository to the server
 1. Set the environment variables
 1. Run `./launch up` to start the services.
-Launches nginx (proxy and image cache), the html site, and the api
+Launches nginx (proxy and image cache), the html site, and the api.
+Nginx auto-creates the local `nginx-config` directory for persistent TLS certs.

 ### Docker Hub / Github Config to manage images